DuckNorris3/Owen-Photos/README.md

-# Owen-Photos
+# TentHop Photo Carousel
-Photo Module and Carousel for TentHop
+This is the photo module and carousel service for the TentHop website.

 ## Related Projects
 * https://github.com/DuckNorris3/Campsite-Host-Info